tapio/obj-magic/Readme.markdown

 	* No intermediate form, no unnecessary parsing
 	* Many operations can be done in one simple pass
 	* --> Results in quick operation and very low memory usage

+## Known Issues ##

+* Poorly tested, no test suite.
+This thing is under development, so improvements are coming
+* Does not care about separate objects in one .obj file

 ## License ##